AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/deploy-code.md

 Deploying code seamlessly to Stage and then through to Production is done via a Production pipeline.
 The Production pipeline execution is broken into two logical phases.

 1. Deployment to Stage environment
-    * The code is built and deployed to the Stage environment for automated security and performance testing, and user acceptance testing (UAT).
+    * The code is built and deployed to the Stage environment for automated functional testing, UI testing, experience audit, and user acceptance testing (UAT).
 1. Deployment to Production environment
     * Once the build is validated on Stage, and approved for promotion to Production, the same build artifact is deployed to the Production environment.